kamsekar/kamsekar.github.io/docs/about/index.md

 <div style="display: flex; flex-wrap: wrap; gap: 1.5rem; align-items: center; margin-bottom: 2rem;">
   <!-- Left column (slightly wider) -->
   <div style="flex: 1.4; min-width: 280px;">
     <p>I’m a researcher working at the intersection of <b>hydrogen technologies</b>, <b>materials science</b>, and <b>data science</b>.
 I study how nanoscale structure controls catalyst performance and stability, and I enjoy translating complex results into a more accessible language.
-I work at the Laboratory for Electrocatalysis at the National Institute of Chemistry in Ljubljana, Slovenia.
-The main motivation behind my research is driving the progress of technologies that can benefit our society long-term.
+I work at the Laboratory for Electrocatalysis at the National Institute of Chemistry in Ljubljana, Slovenia. <br><br>The main motivation behind my research is driving the progress of technologies that can benefit our society long-term.
 When not researching, I recharge by climbing, traveling, and learning foreign languages.
-If any of that resonates, get in touch (see below)!</p>
+If any of that resonates, please explore my page and get in touch (see below)!</p>
   </div>

   <!-- Right column -->